Aerial photography research guide

 Buy digital copies

-You can purchase copies of aerial photographs as high resolution (.TIFF) digital images.
+You can purchase copies of aerial photographs as high resolution TIF digital images.

 Once you have identified which photographs you would like to copy, you can order them.

 It is important to specify exactly which images you want to copy.
-Copies of aerial photographs are charged in batches of up to 10.
+Copies of aerial photographs are charged in batches of up to 10 images.

-- Select “Order a Copy” in the catalogue record, this will take you through to the Copies Direct order form.
+- Select “Order a Copy” in the catalogue record for the photographs, this will take you through to the Copies Direct order form.

 - Select “Part(s) of item”, and specify the run and image numbers in the Sheet/Plate number field.